Polynomially knotted 2-spheres: Polynomial Representation of some families of -knots:

-Now, $\Tilde{f},\Tilde{g},\Tilde{h}$ are linear combinations of the functions $f,g,h$ ,Cosine and Sine.
-Replacing Cosine and Sine functions with their corresponding Chebyshev polynomial approximation in $[0,2\pi]$, we obtain a polynomial parametrization of twist spun knots.\\
+Here, $\Tilde{f},\Tilde{g},\Tilde{h}$ are linear combinations of the functions $f,g,h$, cosine, sine and the bump function $B(t)$.
+Replacing cosine, sine and $B(t)$ with their corresponding Chebyshev polynomial approximations in $[0,2\pi]$, we obtain a polynomial parameterization of d-twist spun knots given by